emorendorff/cooking-with-b/README.md

 ## Install as Mobile App (PWA)

-Chef Boyar-B is a Progressive Web App, meaning you can install it on your phone and use it like a native app—no app store required!
+Chef Boyar-B is a Progressive Web App (PWA), meaning you can install it on your phone and use it like a native app—no app store required!

 ### iOS (Safari)
 1. Open the app in Safari